paigeadelethompson/paigeadelethompson/content/resume/index.md

 ## passport.mid
-This doesn't really count as part of my resume, but browser MIDI support (playing .MID files) is kind of a thing of the distant past, and getting it to work with any particular browser... didn't have much luck.
-And I am totally one of those idiots from the 90s who would embed music in a page just to be obnoxious.
-Luckily, modern browsers are powerful enough to run emulators.
-Unfortunately at least in Safari the sound won't work unless the user clicks somewhere in the page to prevent pages from automatically playing unwanted sound.
-I don't really like that.
-Not only can I not annoy people with `passport.mid` now, but it makes the assumption that I don't want to be a little annoyed myself [by default](https://memrise.zendesk.com/hc/en-us/articles/360015889117-How-can-I-allow-audio-to-auto-play-on-Safari-).
-If you agree with me, consider [reporting this to apple](https://www.apple.com/feedback/safari.html) as a bug.
+Since `<embed>` isn't available anymore I came up with an alternative; use JS-DOS to run DOSMIDI and Windows 3.11 / Creative MIDI player to play passport.mid.
+I understand that I don't *really* need to do this, but I am really fond of the idea of using `asm.js` to [solve real world problems](https://webrtchacks.com/zoom-avoids-using-webrtc/).
+Safari does not allow sound to play automatically [by default](https://memrise.zendesk.com/hc/en-us/articles/360015889117-How-can-I-allow-audio-to-auto-play-on-Safari-).
+Apparently the point is to prevent web pages from automatically being annoying but I don't think that this should be a default; I should decide for myself whether or not to be annoyed and If you agree with me, consider [reporting this to apple](https://www.apple.com/feedback/safari.html) as a bug.

+*Note:* The work around requires you to click on the JS-DOS container in order to enjoy the MIDI song.
+If you would like to skip the DOSMIDI version, click to focus on the JS-DOS container then hit escape.
 <link rel="stylesheet" href="/emulators-ui/emulators-ui.css">
 <div id="dosbox-wrapper" style="width: 96%">
 <div id="dosbox"></div>